ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-28-ethereum-classic-is-a-commodity-ethereum-is-a-security/index.md

 Therefore, there are not and can never be enterprises or groups that control ETC. Mining the coin and owning the coin will always be totally separate activities.

-ETC has no foundation directing the roadmap of the system, and producing or verifying blocks are free, decentralized, and merit based activities.
+ETC has no foundation directing the roadmap of the system.
+Producing or verifying blocks are free, decentralized, and merit-based activities.

 ### 3. A reasonable expectation of profit: